Guy Sajer: World War II

 Mouminoux wrote about his experience on the Eastern Front during World War II in his book Le Soldat Oublié (The Forgotten Soldier), published in 1965, more than 20 years after the events it describes, under the pseudonym Guy Sajer.
-The author states that he was an inhabitant of Alsace drafted into the German Wehrmacht at age 16, in 1942, (the author is mistaken on this point as he would've been 15 at this time given that he was born on January 13, 1927) and that he fought in the elite Großdeutschland Division during World War II, taking his mother's name so as to blend in better with his German comrades.
+The author states that he was an inhabitant of Alsace drafted into the German Wehrmacht at age 16, in 1942, (Mouminoux was in actuality 15 at this time) and that he fought in the elite Großdeutschland Division during World War II, taking his mother's name so as to blend in better with his German comrades.

 The accuracy and authenticity of the book have been disputed by some historians, who argue that the book is not a completely factual account, but rather a romanticised novel - a roman à clef.
 Some of the details in the book, such as the precise location of the division's insignia, are incorrect, while others are impossible to verify due to the lack of surviving witnesses or official documents, most of which were destroyed during or after the war.

 In a later interview, the author recalled: "It's a story... of a man forced to do things he did not want to do.
 When Alsace, where I lived, was annexed by Germany, I was 13 years old.
 From a youth camp in Strasbourg, I moved to a youth camp in Kehl, Germany.
 We dreamed of being real soldiers...
 I found myself in the Wehrmacht, the German army.
 What would you have me do?
 As a deserter, I would have been shot...We trailed in the mud, we did not sleep and we were afraid, it was terror.
 But I do not regret anything, I'm glad I knew it, even if it was very hard".